The Family of Darius Before Alexander: Narrative

 In 333 BC Alexander defeated Darius III, the last king of the Achaemenid Empire, at the Battle of Issus.
 Darius escaped capture, but his wife Stateira I, his mother, Sisygambis, and his daughters Stateira II and Drypetis were taken by Alexander.
 Alexander displayed forgiveness in victory.
 According to Plutarch:

-"[He] gave them leave to bury whom they pleased of the Persians, and to make use for this purpose what garments and furniture they thought fit out of the booty.
-He diminished nothing of their equipage, or of the attentions and respect formerly paid them, and allowed larger pensions for their maintenance than they had before.
-But the noblest and most royal part of their usage was, that he treated these illustrious prisoners according to their virtue and character."

 Although Darius's wife was renowned for her beauty, "Alexander, esteeming it more kingly to govern himself than to conquer his enemies, sought no intimacy with any of them."
 The painting focuses on a misunderstanding involving Sisygambis, Darius's mother, which was not mentioned by Plutarch, but was recounted by several late Classical writers, among them Arrian, Valerius Maximus and Quintus Curtius Rufus.
-According to Quintus Curtius's History of Alexander the Great, Alexander went to the women's tent accompanied only by Hephaestion, counselor to the king and his intimate friend since the two had been children.
+According to Quintus Curtius's History of Alexander the Great, Alexander went to the women's tent accompanied only by Hephaestion, counsellor to the king and his intimate friend since the two had been children.
 Sisygambis mistook the taller Hephaestion for Alexander, and knelt before him to plead for mercy.
 When her error was realized, Alexander magnanimously said that Hephaestion, too, was Alexander; this assuaged Sisygambis's embarrassment over her confusion, and served as a compliment to his friend.